crustyoldhuman/ProperDim/README.md

 <p align="center"><img width="425" src="https://github.com/user-attachments/assets/e6b7eaf1-06ad-49d7-9d86-bda59b5d1aaa" /></p>
 <p>In the Minimum Brightness Adjustment window you can customize the minimum brightness value for your specific screen.
 Having a nice, dark black was important for me and the only way to ensure it was right for every screen was to allow adjustment of the minimum value.
 If the default setting is too bright or too dark for you, this is where you can get it dialed in exactly how you want it.</p>

-<p>Multiple monitors that are connected via traditional cables and natively support gamma adjustment are all fully supported.
-This represents the large majority of usage cases, so if you're plugging in with HDMI or similar, you should be fine.
-If you are using a USB cable or wireless methods to connect to your secondary displays, they will likely ignore the first half of the brightness slider entirely.
-These types of connections typically lie to Windows about their capabilities, masquerading as genuine plug-n-play displays when they aren't.
-The only real solution that I found was maintaining a complete list of displays and their capabilities for reference, which is just not the intended scope of the project so I accepted defeat on this.</p>

 <h3 align="center">Event Schedule</h3>

 <p align="center"><img width="425" src="https://github.com/user-attachments/assets/1a0d4ad3-1a0b-49b3-9ad5-f2cda1236071" /></p>